What is the Fed's new policy framework, and why does it matter?

 WHAT'S THE NEW STRATEGY?

-The new strategy puts more weight on bolstering the labor market and less on worries about inflation that is too high.
+The new strategy puts more weight on bolstering the labour market and less on worries about inflation that is too high.

 The new language signals the Fed will continue to combat unemployment that is too high, but that it won't raise the alarm over unemployment falling too fast or too far, as it had done in the past.